 - Helps to increase security of an application or program as only important details are provided to the user.

-- How to set the CheckBox to Checked state in C#?
+- How to set Background Color of the FlowLayoutPanel in C#?

 If you like GeeksforGeeks and would like to contribute, you can also write an article using contribute.geeksforgeeks.org or mail your article to firstname.lastname@example.org.
 See your article appearing on the GeeksforGeeks main page and help other Geeks.